 Testosterone in gender-affirming care

 Testosterone therapy is a vital component of gender-affirming hormone therapy (GAHT) for transmasculine individuals.
-The clinical objectives, monitoring parameters, and safety considerations differ from those in cisgender male TRT, and they follow WPATH Standards of Care Version 8 guidelines.
+The clinical objectives, monitoring parameters, and safety considerations differ from those in cisgender male TRT, and follow WPATH Standards of Care Version 8 guidelines.

 Impact on sexual function

 Low testosterone is one of the most common organic causes of reduced libido and contributes to erectile dysfunction.
-Restoring testosterone often significantly improves desire and can enhance erectile function — though if your ED has a significant vascular component, you may still benefit from additional treatments such as PDE5 inhibitors or other ED therapies.
+Restoring testosterone often improves desire and can enhance erectile function — though if your ED has a significant vascular component, you may still benefit from additional treatments such as PDE5 inhibitors or other ED therapies.

 Emotional and psychological support